biscuitdelicious/SnakeGame/README.md

 ## Why did I make it?

 I had to entertain myself somehow.
-I did it by making a snake game using `Tkinter`.
+I did it by making a snake game using `Turtle`.
 It's a simple game that I can play in offline or whenever I want to come back to the old games.